Team-xManager/xManager/README.md

 # xManager (Spotify)

-An application where you can manage and install all versions of the spotify app.
+An android application where you can manage and install all versions of the spotify app.

 # How It Works